 Benefits

-The hourly rate for this position is $22/hr.
-The expected hours per week are up to 28.
+The hourly rate for this position is $25/hr.
+The expected hours per week are 15-28.
 This is an hourly, part-time, non-exempt position, without employee benefits.

 Location